Stephon Marbury: New Jersey Nets (1999–2001)

 While in New Jersey, Marbury blossomed into an All-Star.
 Marbury made the All-NBA 3rd Team in 2000 and was selected as a reserve for the 2001 All-Star Game, where he hit 2 clutch threes to win the game.
 Marbury also scored a career-high 50 points on February 13, 2001, in an overtime loss against the Los Angeles Lakers.
 Despite his individual accolades, the Nets never made the playoffs during Marbury's time with the team.

 Phoenix Suns (2001–2004)

 Marbury was traded to the Phoenix Suns along with Johnny Newman and Soumaila Samake in the 2001 offseason for Jason Kidd and Chris Dudley.
+On November 30, 2002, Marbury scored a season-high 43 points, including 26 in the 4th quarter, to lead the Suns to a 94–87 win over the San Antonio Spurs.
 As a Sun, Marbury made his second All-Star team and the All-NBA 3rd team in 2003.
-Teamed with Rookie of the Year Amar'e Stoudemire and All-Star Shawn Marion, the trio took the team to the playoffs, but the Suns were ousted by the Spurs in the first round.
+Teamed with Rookie of the Year Amar'e Stoudemire and All-Star Shawn Marion, the trio took the team to the 2003 NBA playoffs, but the Suns were ousted by the Spurs in the first round.